Managing content views

 --organization "My_Organization"

-Content Views also use filters to include or restrict certain RPM and DEB content.
-Without these filters, a Content View includes everything from the selected repositories.
+Content views also use filters to include or restrict certain Deb and Yum content.
+Without these filters, a content view includes everything from the selected repositories.

 There are two types of content filters: